PersonalProjects09/PokemonTTRPG_Release/README.md

 # Overview:
 This application is an attack calculator and stat management tool created for use with the Pokemon Tabletop United TTRPG.
 # Copyright/Licensing
-All rights to this app belong solely to it's creator, Alex Porter.
+All rights to this application belong solely to it's creator, Alex Porter.
 Pokemon icon(s) used were created by Nikita Golubev and retrieved from https://www.flaticon.com/free-icons/pokemon.
 # Download:
 1. Download the application as a zipped folder by selecting Code -> Download Zip